whatyouhide/whatyouhide.github.io/content/posts/2017-08-15-the-guts-of-a-property-testing-library/index.md

     - elixir
 ---

 Property-based testing is a common tool to improve testing by testing properties of a piece of software over many values drawn at random from a large space of valid values.
 This methodology was first introduced in the paper [QuickCheck: A Lightweight Tool for Random Testing of Haskell Programs][quickcheck-paper], which describes the basic idea and shows a possible implementation in Haskell.
-Since then, many tools to aid in property based testing appeared for many programming languages: as of the time of writing, there's libraries for [Haskell][library-haskell], [Erlang][library-erlang], [Clojure][library-clojure], [Python][library-python], [Scala][library-scala], and many others.
+Since then, many tools to aid in property based testing appeared for many programming languages: as of the time of writing, there are libraries for [Haskell][library-haskell], [Erlang][library-erlang], [Clojure][library-clojure], [Python][library-python], [Scala][library-scala], and many others.
 A few days ago I released the first version of [StreamData][streamdata], a property testing (and data generation) library for [Elixir][elixir] (that is a candidate for inclusion in Elixir itself in the future).
 This post is not an introduction to property-based testing nor a tutorial on how to use StreamData: what I want to do is dig into the mechanics of how StreamData works, its design, and how it compares to some of the other property-based testing libraries mentioned above.

 <!-- more -->